mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     mothur > screen.seqs(fasta=current, name=current, group=current, end=6333, optimize=start, criteria=85, processors=2)

 Previously, this was the point where we would have done chimera checking.
-We\'re going to hold off on chimera checking until later when we have finished processing the sequences.
+We're going to hold off on chimera checking until later when we have finished processing the sequences.
 Next, we need to trim the sequences so that they overlap in the same alignment space.
 This is a critical step because if one compares sequences that do not overlap the